danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 mkdir layers
 ```

-Move into this directory and download a static build of FFmpeg from <a href="https://johnvansickle.com/ffmpeg/">johnvansickle.com/ffmpeg</a>.
+Move into this directory and download a static build of FFmpeg from <a href="https://johnvansickle.com/ffmpeg/" target="_blank" rel="noopener noreferrer">johnvansickle.com/ffmpeg</a>.
 These builds are compatible with Amazon Linux 2--the operating system on which Lambda runs when the `Node.js 10.x` runtime is used.
 Specifically, use the `ffmpeg-git-amd64-static.tar.xz` master build:

 ```shell
 curl -O https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-amd64-static.tar.xz